Find out about the VAT rules that apply to VAT-registered barristers or advocates.

 - you’re still making taxable supplies of a different nature

-- the turnover from those supplies is above the deregistration limit
+- the turnover from those supplies is above the VAT registration cancellation limit

 You must carry on accounting for VAT on these supplies in the normal way.
 They’re not eligible for the special tax point rules which apply to professional fees.
 You can find more information about standard tax points in VAT guide (VAT Notice 700).